 Separation alerts will also be available, which alert the owner when an AirTag or compatible product has been left behind.
 Find My provides directions for finding the item.

 AirPods Pro and AirPods Max may also be found using the Find My network.
-Using Bluetooth, it helps the user find their earphones or headphones by playing a sound.
+Using Bluetooth helps the user find their earphones or headphones by playing a sound.
 Recently, Apple opened up the Find My network to help track third-party accessories too.

-We hope Google takes note of this feature of tracking switched off phones and bring it to Android as well in the near future.
+We hope Google takes note of this feature of tracking switched-off phones and brings it to Android as well in the near future.